Learning What You Love in High School

 - Say “yes” to a teacher, employer, or mentor who suggests a special project.

 - Make a new friend who expands your perspective.

-The next time someone approaches you with a new opportunity, don’t say no right away, even if it seems boring or hard.
-Think about it and ask yourself these types of questions:
+The next time someone approaches you with a new opportunity, don’t say “no” right away, even if it seems boring or hard.
+Think about it.
+Ask yourself questions like these:

 - What will I learn from this?